poggit/support/try-plugin-call-for-participation.md

 you are also welcome to notify `@SOFe#4765` via Discord in advance.

 ## Agenda
-- November 2020: receive applications
+- November 2020: receive initial applications
 - November-December 2020: Poggit frontend update